meedan/check/README.md

 - [Check Slack bot](https://github.com/meedan/check-slack-bot)
 - [Check API bots](https://github.com/meedan/check-bots)

+## Upgrading Databases in Development Environment

+We have recently upgraded to Postgres version 11 from 9.5.
+This necessesitates a migration of existing databases to the new version.
+The migration will create a new data volume, so make sure you have enough storage space for a second copy of your databses.
+To migrate run these commands:

+- `docker-compose down`
+- `docker-compose -f docker-compose-upgradedb.yml up`
+- `docker-compose up`

+This will leave behind your original data volume and which you can clean up by running `docker volume rm check_postgres`.

 ## Troubleshooting

 - If you're having trouble starting Elasticsearch on macOS, with the error `container_name exited with code 137`, you will need to adjust your Docker settings, as per https://www.petefreitag.com/item/848.cfm